gesistsa/rio/README.md

  - `export` and `import` provide a painless data I/O experience by automatically choosing the appropriate data read or write function based on file extension
  - `convert` wraps `import` and `export` to allow the user to easily convert between file formats (thus providing a FOSS replacement for programs like [Stat/Transfer](https://www.stattransfer.com/) or [Sledgehammer](http://www.openmetadata.org/site/?page_id=1089))

 The core advantage of **rio** is that it makes assumptions that the user is probably willing to make.
-Two of these are important.
+Three of these are important.
 First, **rio** uses the file extension of a file name to determine what kind of file it is.
 This is the same logic used by Windows OS, for example, in determining what application is associated with a given file type.
 By taking away the need to manually match a file type (which a beginner may not recognize) to a particular import or export function, **rio** allows almost all common data formats to be read with the same function.
+For text-delimited file formats, the package uses `data.table::fread` to automatically determine the file format regardless of the extension.
+So, a CSV that is actually tab-separated will still be correctly read in.
 Second, when importing tabular data (CSV, TSV, etc.), **rio** does not convert strings to factors.

 Another weakness of the common data import functions is that they only support import of web-based data from websites serving HTTP, not HTTPS.
 For example, data stored on GitHub as publicly visible files cannot be read directly into R without either manually downloading them or reading them in via **RCurl** or **httr**.
 The `import` function negates the needs for those steps by supporting HTTPS automatically.
 Similarly, `import` also reads from single-file .zip and .tar archives automatically, without the need to explicitly decompress them.

 The package also wraps a variety of faster, more stream-lined I/O packages than those provided by base R or the **foreign** package.
-Namely, the package uses [**haven**](https://github.com/hadley/haven) for reading and writing SAS, Stata, and SPSS files and will eventually use [**fastread**](https://github.com/hadley/fastread) for intuitive import of text-delimited and fixed-width file formats.
+Namely, the package uses [**haven**](https://github.com/hadley/haven) for reading and writing SAS, Stata, and SPSS files and uses [the `fread` function from **data.table**](https://github.com/Rdatatable/data.table) for intuitive import of text-delimited and fixed-width file formats.

 ## Supported file formats ##